 Having an interest in greening your business shows you’re sensitive to our environment.
 Your efforts contribute tremendously to the vitality of our earth.
-Both corporate giants and small businesses are making eco-friendly strides.
-Here are some practices companies are adopting to reduce their carbon footprint.
+Both corporate giants and small businesses are making eco-friendly strides in various forms from using power saving windows to energy-efficient bulbs.
+Below are some other great practices companies are adopting to reduce their carbon footprint.
 You can follow suit!

 Here’s a jaw-dropping fact: The amount of wood and paper our country trashes annually could heat 50,000,000 houses for 20 years!

 Sanitary stainless steel strainers filter and remove hazardous particulates from food, beverages, cosmetics, and pharmaceuticals.
 Eco-conscious companies rely on this hardware to create pure products for human consumption.

 Basket devices can be combined with existing fixtures or used in new pipes.
 The hardware is easy to assemble, dismantle, and clean.
 Crafted in 1-inch through 4-inch sizes, they can both filter and sift.
 Housings are available in side-inlet and in-line configurations.